-- A. Approximately 25% of the population of Rhode Island depend upon groundwater as a sole or principal source of water supply. - B. The principal groundwater resources of the State are located in relatively thin, glacial deposits of stratified sand and gravel that underlie about 1⁄2 of the State.
+- A. Approximately 25% of the population of Rhode Island depend upon groundwater as a sole or principal source of water supply. - B. The principal groundwater resources of the State are located in relatively thin, glacial deposits of stratified sand and gravel that underlie about 1/3 one-third of the State.
 These aquifers lie close to the surface and are extremely vulnerable to contamination. - C. A number of small public and private water users obtain water from till-covered, fractured bedrock aquifers throughout the state.
-These aquifers are especially difficult to monitor and to reclaim once contaminated. - D. A large portion of the State's future water supplies will likely be developed from groundwater sources due to the limited number of suitable sites for the construction of surface water reservoirs.

-- E. The effective protection of drinking water supplies requires a recognition that groundwater and surface water systems are hydrogeologically interconnected and contaminants may be transferred between such systems. - F. The growing number of groundwater contamination incidents resulting from releases of regulated substances from UST systems poses a serious threat to the environment and public health. - G. As a release from a UST poses a high risk to groundwater quality, the establishment of new tank facilities in the state's most valuable aquifer areas, those being designated wellhead protection areas pursuant to R.I.
-Gen. Laws Chapter 46-13.1 should be restricted.
+These aquifers are especially difficult to monitor and to reclaim once contaminated. - D. A large portion of the State's future water supplies will likely be developed from groundwater sources due to the limited number of suitable sites for the construction of surface water reservoirs. - E. The effective protection of drinking water supplies requires a recognition that groundwater and surface water systems are hydrogeologically interconnected and contaminants may be transferred between such systems. - F. The growing number of groundwater contamination incidents resulting from releases of petroleum regulated substances products and materials from UST systems poses a serious threat to the environment and public health. - G. As a release from a\n\UST poses a high risk to groundwater quality, the establishment of new tank facilities in the state's most valuable aquifer areas, those being designated wellhead protection areas pursuant to R.I.
+Gen Laws Chapter 46-13.1 R.I.G.L.
+46-13.1, should be restricted.